go-chassis/go-chassis/README.md

  - **Hot-reconfiguraion**: A lot of configuration can be reload in runtime, like loadbalancing, circuit breaker, rate limiting

 # Quick Start
-You can see more informations in gitbook http://go-chassis.readthedocs.io/en/latest/
+You can see more informations in here http://go-chassis.readthedocs.io/en/latest/

 ## Write a http service provider